Its primary activity is research on the metallurgical coal and coke markets.

 Over the past 20 or so years, Resource-Net has accumulated an extensive knowledge of the metallurgical coke, coal and related markets.
 It can therefore undertake research assignments, for example:

 So if any site visitor has a requirement for market research on these sectors, they can submit an outline to Resource-Net.
 A proposal would be prepared for research falling within our scope of expertise.
 It should be noted, however, that our preference is to work with companies which are already subscribing to our research services.

-Resource-Net was established in the year 2000 by Andrew Jones.
+Resource-Net was established in 2000 by Andrew Jones.

 A graduate in metallurgy from the University of Sheffield (UK), Andrew Jones has more than 20 years' experience in commodity research and analysis.
 In addition to his metallurgical qualification, he holds an MSc in Multinational Commerce from Metropolitan College, Boston University.